 There is a lot of information on a super statement and usually not a lot of simple explanation.
 The bits highlighted in the statement on the right are the most important and most common for people in our age groups.

 The total amount in this account is $14,435.
 This amount will be treated for tax purposes in two different ways (looking at the information on the left hand side).
-The undeducted contributions of $340 is money which this account holder would have put into super out of their bank account.
+The undeducted contributions of $340 (now known as non-concessional) is money which this account holder would have put into super out of their bank account.
 This is not part of your normal super contributions that your employer makes for you each pay and it is also not part of salary sacrificed contributions.
 The undeducted contributions are not taxed on the way into or out of super.
 The taxed element of $14,094 is what the employer has put in.
-It was taxed on the way in but it will not be taxed on the way out after the person has retired at age 60. *Note* From 2012, those earning under $37,000 still have tax taken out of their super as it goes in (from your employer, your own salary sacrificed contributions and any that you are able to claim a tax deduction on yourself if you are self employed).
+It was taxed on the way in but it will not be taxed on the way out after the person has retired at age 60. *Note* Those earning under $37,000 still have tax taken out of their super as it goes in (from your employer, your own salary sacrificed contributions and any that you are able to claim a tax deduction on yourself if you are self employed).
 But come the end of the financial year you will get up to a $500 bonus in your super automatically after you have done your tax.
 It makes the system fairer for low income earners by effectively refunding the tax that’s automatically taken out of money going into super.